iv4xr-project/iv4xr-framework/README.md

 Just run `mvn compile` from the project root.
 This should download and build all the Framework's components.
 The components themselves are managed in their own repositories, and can also be used independently without the Framework.

 The project's main programming languages are Java and Python.
 The framework's components have been developed separately in their own  repositories, and this project packages them in a single project and provides a top-level hyperlinked documentation for the whole framework.
 Java components are automatically included as jar-files.
-Python components may have to be obtained from their repository; this will be indicated by their corresponding documentation-section in this project.
+Python scripts are explicitly included;
+they can be found in `python/src`.

-Since this project integrates jars, you do not get the source code.
-To get the source code you need to go to their respective repository.
+Since this project integrates jars, you do not get the source code of the Java components.
 If you need the source code, they can be obtained from the respective repository of the components; they should be linked from their respective documentation-section.
 For convenience, we list some below: